-Dessent and Ouconizina Departize education to the anzing ment Reasons and adaptation Organizing Reactive adaptation to the environment, to the Response to management-related crisis causes, Reduction of cost and employment, sale of assets, restructuring environment of finance, change of organizational structure.
-Investment Proactive adaptation to the environment, nivestinent Response to causes derived from management, Investment in new products or market segments, human resources, Presentation of new management concepts, Activities with other actors, mergers, strategic alliances, acquisitions etc Withdrawal Reactive adaptation to the environment, Response to the causes of the crisis regarding the scope and type of activity Limitation on business scale, employment, abandonment of some departments, markets and limiting product ranges.
+Reasons and adaptation Organizing Reactive adaptation to the environment, Response to management-related crisis causes, to the environment Reduction of cost and employment, sale of assets, restructuring of finance, change of organizational structure.
+Investment Proactive adaptation to the environment, Response to causes derived from management, Investment in new products or market segments, human resources, Presentation of new management concepts, Activities with other actors, mergers, strategic alliances, Withdrawal acquisitions etc Reactive adaptation to the environment, Response to the causes of the crisis regarding the scope and type of activity Limitation on business scale, employment, abandonment of some departments, markets and limiting product ranges.
 Consolidation Proactive adaptation to the environment, Business activities to reduce the causes of crisis associated with the scope and type of activity, Reconsidering the business activity, Focusing to selected markets, Introducing the cost strategy, Explaining quality issues.
-Duration and Restructuring Stabilizing the crisis and ensuring a permanent improvement intensity of the in the in the long run, crisis Business activities are aimed at restructuring and eliminating the causes of the crisis.
-Liquidation Generating maximum liquidation capital is the main purpose, option Business sales and liquidation strategies.
+Duration and intensity of the crisis Restructuring option Stabilizing the crisis and ensuring a permanent improvement in the in the long run, Business activities are aimed at restructuring and eliminating the causes of the crisis.
+Liquidation option Generating maximum liquidation capital is the main purpose, Business sales and liquidation strategies.
 Growth option Taking proactive measures to strengthen the business with investments or integrations Organization must have capital, Strategic alliances, mergers and acquisitions are strategic measures.
-Bankruptcy Liquidation of organization without maintaining its solvency, option The consequences of bad economic situations require this 1 strategy.
-Managerial Unnoticing Receiving signals that are not necessary, no action required approach to Underestimation Perception of signals as a natural deviation from the norm in crisis which current changes of activities are introduced Solving problems Identifying weaknesses, possible courses of action, and making in a crisis necessary changes during a crisis. situation Constant The crisis seen as the development phases of the organizations, prevention of Organizations should take action within the framework of crisis situations crisis preparation, prevention, crisis response and evaluation of measures.
+Bankruptcy option Liquidation of organization without maintaining its solvency, The consequences of bad economic situations require this strategy.
+Managerial Unnoticing Receiving signals that are not necessary, no action required approach to crisis Underestimation Perception of signals as a natural deviation from the norm in which current changes of activities are introduced Solving problems in a crisis situation Identifying weaknesses, possible courses of action, and making necessary changes during a crisis.
+Constant prevention of crisis situations The crisis seen as the development phases of the organizations, Organizations should take action within the framework of crisis preparation, prevention, crisis response and evaluation of measures.